urda/website/_posts/2010-09-09-inking-in-silverlight.md

 The flow of our XAML document, in a nutshell, is as follows:

-  * Define top-level grid &#8216;MainLayout&#8217;, make it a 2&#215;2, and set just the left column to a width of 100 (others will be auto)
+  * Define top-level grid 'MainLayout', make it a 2&#215;2, and set just the left column to a width of 100 (others will be auto)
   * Define a sub-grid in the top left cell, this will be used for storing our buttons
   * Define our buttons, create click actions
   * Place a border object in the right column
   * Place an InkPresenter object inside the border, with required action handlers (MouseLeftButtonDown/Up, MouseMove)

 Once our XAML is squared away, we can write the actual code our event handlers will use.
 So we will go ahead and jump to MainPage.xaml.cs to create the logic behind the application.
-Let&#8217;s go ahead and look at the source code for that.
+Let's go ahead and look at the source code for that.

 <pre class="brush: csharp; title: ; notranslate" title="">using System.Windows;
 using System.Windows.Controls;